ron-png/oxi-hole/README.md

 Please note that this list is not a promise, rather thoughts I might change my mind on in the future.
 Feel free to share your opinion and suggestions for the future of this project.

 ### Goals for Version 1:
+- the user should not have to define the type of list they are adding.
+The list handler should be able to handle lists that have allow, blocks and rewrites in one list.
+  - in addition, there should be two additional panels besides "domains on blocklists": 1.
+Allowed domains 2.
+DNS rewrites
 - When enabling DoH, the user should be able to define the https request path (feature)
   - make sure that the path is not used by any other service on the same server.
 - if the user wants a different subdomain for DoH, DoT and DoQ, the user should be able to define it in the UI (feature)